 To reduce the stress on your feet while travelling, it's a really good idea to purchase an over-the-counter orthotic.
 Many people wear sneakers for the majority of their vacation time.
 Supportive sneakers are great; however, the inserts that comes with them do not provide any additional support.
 You can purchase either Powerstep orthotics or Superfeet.
 These inserts are also a good prevention tool if you tend to develop mild plantar fasciitis.

 Don't Forget Your Custom Orthotics

 For travelers with flat feet who tend to develop moderate to severe plantar fasciitis, don't leave home without taking your orthotics with you.
 You'll need them more than ever as you put in the extra miles.
-If your orthotics are giving you pain, don't feel quite right, or are over seven years old it's time to see your Seattle podiatrist for an evaluation.
+If your orthotics are giving you pain, don't feel quite right, or are over three years old it's time to see your Seattle podiatrist for an evaluation.
 Orthotics that are worn down and painful won't provide proper support.
 If your orthotics look shabby but still feel fine, your podiatrist can refurbish them for you.

 Bring a First Aid Kit for Your Feet

 No matter how hard you prepare to have a safe trip and prevent your feet from hurting, it's always a good idea to pack a first aid kit for your feet.
 Be sure to include bandages for mintor cuts and scrapes, blister pads or surgical tape, antibiotic cream, an emery board to smooth out rough nail edges, tweezers and toenail clippers, sunscreen, and aloe vera for sunburn.

 Tips for Air Travel

 Airports and airplanes have their own hazards when it comes to your feet.
 Be sure to wear socks with your shoes or sandals so when you go through security you aren't barefoot.
 That way you'll avoid any fungus and bacteria where other travellers have tread.